'She's worked hard all her life': Former wartime parachute maker Mae celebrates turning 100 years old

 A Peterborough woman celebrated turning 100 years old over the weekend by hosting a party for her family and friends at her retirement home in Stanground.

-“It’s who you have besides you who get you through,” Mae said.
+“It’s who you have besides you who get you through,” May said.

 “Make time for them, talk to them, ask for their advice – and look after your children.”